Warning Signs Of Self-Harm On Social Media And In Real Life

 Self-Harm can accompany numerous mental illnesses like eating disorders, anxiety, depression, and substance abuse.

 Signs Of Self-Harm In Real Life

 Cutting is a common form of self harm.
 Look for small, linear cuts that go across the forearm from side to side.
 This method is enough to cause bleeding and pain but not enough to lead to suicide.
 Cutting marks can be found often on the forearms, legs, and upper arms.
 In extreme cases, cuts may spell out words for what they are having problems with.
 For example, someone with an eating disorder might cut lines to spell FAT.

 Keep an eye open for unprecedented scratches, bruises, or cuts.
 If you know your loved one hasn’t been in any physical altercations, keep notice for if these marks remain regular or not.
 They might have a lot of excuses including animals or suddenly new hobbies and acitivities.

 Self-harm can also be predicted by change in mood.
 If your loved one is experiencing an onset of difficult emotions, self-harm might be the only way they are finding to deal with their pain.

 How To Approach A Loved One Who Might Be Self-Harming

 If you find your loved one in an act of self-harm, try not to overreact.
 Be as compassionate and loving as possible so as not to trigger any more shame and guilt.
 Maintain your composure to your best ability, even if you are afraid.
 Call a doctor as soon as possible if their injury requires medical attention as well as a psychological professional to get an assessment.

 Harmony Place offers dual diagnosis treatment for mental health disorders as well as substance use disorders.
-If you believe you or a loved one are in need of treatment due to life threatening issues, please call Harmony Place today.
-1-855-627-1417.
+If you believe you or a loved one are in need of treatment due to life-threatening issues, please contact Harmony Place today.